Thesis Proposal, Advisor, and Committee

 - In any case in which the student receives conflicting advice for revision from different committee members, the judgment of the thesis director should prevail.

 The Graduate School provides a Thesis Guide online for all graduate students.
-The manual is available online at http://uncw.edu/gradschool/thesis.html.
+The manual is available online at uncw.edu/gradschool/thesis/index.html.
 This thesis information page also includes thesis requirements, forms, and deadlines.

 You will need to consult the Thesis Guide in order to format your thesis so that is approved by the Graduate School.
 The MFA Resource Room (Kenan Hall, 2nd floor) also has copies of bound MFA theses; review one for an example of the finished product.
 Please do not remove theses from KE 2111.

-Students may find a sample thesis template in the Shared Documents of our departmental web archive in SharePoint.
+Students may find sample prose and poetry thesis templates in the Shared Documents of our departmental web archive in SharePoint (help).
+We strongly recommend you use these templates to build your thesis front-matter.

 The Graduate School requires students to submit theses in electronic PDF format, and typically holds thesis-format workshops during which electronic theses are discussed.
 For questions regarding thesis formatting, please remember that the TAC is a valuable resource for help with setting up a pdf, formatting issues, etc.